synw/django-mptt-graph/README.md

 Example: `/graph/myapp.models.MyModel/1/`

-First url parameter is the path to the model and second is the model primary key
+First url parameter is the path to the model and second is the root node primary key

 #### Graph from custom queries